-Overall Significance (The combination of all the above criteria as an overall significance) VERY HIGH NEGATIVE VERY BENEFICIAL

-These impacts would be considered by society as constituting a major and usually permanent change to the (natural and/or social) environment, and usually result in severe or very severe effects, or beneficial or very beneficial effects.

-Example: The loss of a species would be viewed by informed society as being of VERY HIGH significance.

-Example: The establishment of a large amount of infrastructure in a rural area, which previously had very few services, would be regarded by the affected parties as resulting in benefits with VERY HIGH significance.

-HIGH NEGATIVE BENEFICIAL

-These impacts will usually result in long term effects on the social and/or natural environment.
+Overall Significance Overall Significance (The combination of all the above criteria as an overall significance) VERY HIGH NEGATIVE VERY BENEFICIAL These impacts would be considered by society as cor nstituting a major and usually permanent change to the (natural and/or social) environment, and usually i result in severe or very severe effects, or beneficial or very beneficial effects.
+Example: The loss of a species would be viewed by inf Example: The establishment of a large amount of infra few services, would be regarded by the affected parties as resulting in benefits with VERY HIGH significance.
+HIGH NEGATIVE BENEFICIAL These impacts will usually result in long term effects on the social and/or natural environment.
 Impacts rated as HIGH will need to be considered by society as constituting an important and usually long term change to the (natural and/or social) environment.
-Society would probably view these impacts in a serious light.

-Example: The loss of a diverse vegetation type, which is fairly common elsewhere, would have a significance rating of HIGH over the long term, as the area could be rehabilitated.

-Example: The change to soil conditions will impact the natural system, and the impact on affected parties (such as people growing crops in the soil) would be HIGH.

-MODERATE NEGATIVE SOME BENEFITS

-These impacts will usually result in medium to long term effects on the social and/or natural environment.
+So ciety would probably view these impacts in a serious light.
+Example: The loss of a diverse vegetation type, we significance rating of HIGH over the long term, as the a Example: The change to soil conditions will impact the (such as people growing crops in the soil) would be HI MODERATE NEGATIVE SOME BENEFITS These impacts will usually result in medium to long term effects on the social and/or natural environment.
 Impacts rated as MODERATE will need to be considered by society as constituting a fairly important and usually medium term change to the (natural and/or social) environment.
 These impacts are real but not substantial.
 Example: The loss of a sparse, open vegetation type of low diversity may be regarded as MODERATELY significant.

-LOW NEGATIVE FEW BENEFITS
+Significant.